idild13/circle-marketing-analytics-sql-pipelines/challenge-01-inventory/README.md

 - product categories,
 - and stock value.

-Ready for downstream analysis and dashboards.
+Ready for downstream analysis, pivoting (Challenge 02), and dashboards.